Idiopathic sudden deafness | Canada Hyperbarics Skip to main content

 What They Found

 The researchers found that high-dose corticotherapy is the primary emergency treatment for sudden idiopathic deafness.
 They noted that other treatments have not been consistently proven effective.
-Frequent causes are likely reactivation of neurotropic viruses and/or cochlear ischemia.
+Frequent causes are likely reactivation of neurotropic viruses and/or cochlear ischaemia.

 What This Means for Canadian Patients

 For Canadian patients experiencing sudden idiopathic deafness, this review suggests that high-dose corticotherapy is the main recommended emergency treatment.
-It highlights the importance of quickly diagnosing the condition and ruling out other causes like tumors.
+It highlights the importance of quickly diagnosing the condition and ruling out other causes like tumours.
 Patients should discuss immediate treatment options with their healthcare provider.

 Canadian Relevance